All Weather Portfolio vs. The Permanent Portfolio - Which Is Best?

 If you’re looking for higher returns then there are better portfolios available.

 Both the All-Weather portfolio and the Permanent portfolio are very conservative.
 In addition, they have not proven as resistant to market shocks as we had hoped.
 In 2022 when interest rates were raised both portfolios has substantial drawdowns.
-If you’re interested in some of the best portfolios around then our Premium portfolios should be considered.

 Suggestions for your next steps